Looking for information on Panther Hollow? You can download a press kit here –PANTHER HOLLOW Press Kit May 12 2016

 David also worked with Passage’s Artistic Director June Ballinger to create the mainstage shows TRENTON LIGHTS and PROFILES, which made use of interviews with Trenton residents on the topics of race, identity and history in Trenton, NJ.
 Since 2005, he has been creating oral-history based plays with Trenton area teens based on social and cultural issues.
 IF I COULD IN MY HOOD I WOULD… was about inner-city gangs, FIRE GIRLS took on the issue of girl-bullying and URBAN CENTRAL examined the 1967 race riots that took place a Trenton Central High.
 Subsequent shows in this vein include GET OFF THE BUS and BOBASHELA.
 He created “Stoop Theatre” with the Trenton High drama club and created the show THIS TRENTON LIFE which was the subject an Emmy-Award nominated broadcast on PCK Media’s STATE OF THE ARTS.

 David currently has several other works in development.
 His play WAYS TO BE HAPPY received a reading in the Hive Exposed series in NY in March of 2015.
-Other plays include THE FESTIVAL QUARTET (readings at Bristol-Riverside Theatre and Writer’s Theatre of New Jersey) and ROCKET SEX MAGIC – a comedy about real life rocket scientist/occultist Jack Parsons (reading at Writer’s Theatre of New Jersey.)
-In addition to his collaborations with Kate Brennan, David created the musical LIVE STREAM, with composer Sarah Donner and co-creator Adam Immerwahr, was workshopped at Bristol-Riverside Theatre as part of their America Rising series.
-A second musical, THE ANGRY GRAMMARIAN with composer Jeffrey Barg, was recently given a reading at Pulley & Buttonhole Theatre.
-In the summer of 2017, David created the show ALIEN 8 with composer Kate Brennan for McCarter Theater’s education program.
-David and Kate are also currently writing a one-act musical for Dreamcatcher Rep to be performed in the Spring of 2018 and they will return to McCarter’s education program in the summer of 2018 for a new full-length musical.
+Other plays include THE FESTIAL QUARTET (readings at Bristol-Riverside Theatre and Writers Theatre of New Jersey) and ROCKET SEX MAGIC – a comedy about real life rocket scientist/occultist Jack Parsons (reading at Writer’s Theatre of New Jersey.)
+In addition to his collaborations with Kate Brennan, David created the musical LIVE STREAM, with composer Sarah Donner and co-creator Adam Immerwahr, which was workshopped at Bristol-Riverside Theatre as part of their America Rising series.
+He also wrote the book for THE ANGRY GRAMMARIAN with music by Jeffrey Barg.
+The show has been developed with the Players Club of Swarthmore and Pulley & Buttonhole Theatre.